 Microsoft makes all security fixes freely available via its Web site.
+Microsoft has also made their updates known through the Critical Update Notification program.
+This utility runs in the background on Windows systems and periodically connects to Microsoft's network to determine if there is any recently released patches.
+The user is notified and given the opportunity to download any fixes as soon as they are released.
 As mentioned earlier in this section, Microsoft has become extremely responsive in issuing security-related patches.
-These patches can be retrieved from the following FTP site:
+These patches can be retrieved from the FTP site ftp://ftp.microsoft.com.

-ftp://ftp.microsoft.com